JesseTNRoberts/Understanding-LLMs---A-Literature-Review-Primer-/ReadMe.md

-## A List of Papers to Help with Understanding LLMs
+## A List of Papers to Help Understand LLMs

+These papers are important to the understanding of the current state of NLP and LLM research.

 ### Foundations of the Transformer Architecture